JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lab.md

   function, so you will need things like `:($expr1 + $expr2)`.
 * You can debug the expression you are generating by omitting the `@generated` macro from your function.
+* link to macro lab: you have created this expression already
 ```@raw html
 </div></div>
 <details class = "solution-body">